lauraannewhelan/2024-2025-ATT-Y3-NGS/README.md

 > **Hands-on: Read Mapping**
 >
 > 1. **Map with BWA-MEM** (Galaxy version 0.7.17.2) to map the reads from the **father** sample to the reference genome:
->     * _“Will you select a reference genome from your history or use a built-in index?”_: `Use a built-in genome index`.
+>     * _“Will you select a reference genome from your history or use a built-in index?”_: `Use a genome from history and build index`.
 >         * _“Using reference genome”_: `Human: hg19` (or similar option).
 >
 >     * _“Single or Paired-end reads”_: `Paired`.